 Local, state and federal statutes also clearly prohibit the unlawful possession or distribution of illicit drugs and alcohol.
 Wartburg College sanctions vary depending upon the scope.
-For full information on the legal sanctions possible in Waverly, the State of Iowa, and the federal government, copies of the applicable laws may be found in the Vogel Library and the Student Life Office.
+Additional information on Local, State, and Federal laws can be found here.
 In addition, a student’s federal financial aid may be jeopardized by a drug conviction according to federal statute.

 Abuse of alcohol and the use of illicit drugs can have a significant impact on physical health.
 Wartburg College is committed to providing alcohol and drug education in order to help students and employees make informed choices about their behavior.